The Prominence Effect

 We often struggle to make decisions that involve important trade-offs.
 For example, how is one to assess the various factors that go into buying a car, such as affordability, performance, and safety?
-Prominence bias is a theory of choice that says people often default to choosing the option that is better in the most prominent or defensible attribute.
+The prominence effect is a theory of choice that says people often default to choosing the option that is better in the most prominent or defensible attribute.
 In the example of buying a car, one may forgo analyzing the difficult tradeoffs and simply choose the car that is best in safety.
-Psychologists have observed prominence bias in a variety of types of decisions.
+Psychologists have observed the prominence effect in a variety of types of decisions.

-The flawed thinking inherent in prominence bias is perhaps expressed in this quote from former president Barack Obama, explaining why the U.S. hasn’t intervened in Syria:
+The flawed thinking inherent in the prominence effect is perhaps expressed in this quote from former president Barack Obama, explaining why the U.S. hasn’t intervened in Syria:

 "When (In)Action Speaks Louder Than Words: Confronting the Collapse of Humanitarian Values in Foreign Policy Decisions" by Paul Slovic.
 University of Illinois Law Review, 2015.